South Africa MERL Activity

-In June 2018, Panagora launched a five-year activity in South Africa leading the Monitoring, Evaluation, Research and Learning (MERL) activity which supports the USAID/South Africa Bilateral Office of Health to maximize results under the Country Development Cooperation Strategy (CDCS) health development objective.
+In June 2018, Panagora launched the five-year Monitoring, Evaluation, Research and Learning (MERL) activity which supports the USAID/South Africa Bilateral Office of Health to maximize results under the Country Development Cooperation Strategy (CDCS) health development objective.

 Panagora’s MERL Activity for USAID in South Africa is led by Chief of Party, Katie Reichert, an accomplished public health and development professional with 16 years’ experience working with complex programs in the Southern African region.
 Katie has worked as a senior project manager for over six years and has demonstrated technical expertise and knowledge in AIDS/HIV, OVC, organizational capacity development, M&E, communications, PEPFAR, and is well-experienced and adept at leading highly functioning teams.
 The Panagora South Africa team is composed of five South African health and development professionals who bring expertise in knowledge management, communications, monitoring, evaluation, research, data management, partnership relations management, IT, performance monitoring, administration, HR, and finance.
 Collectively, the team has previous experience working with USAID funded projects and draws on a wide network of South African institutions and seasoned consultants, specializing in many areas of MERL.